YuKitAs/tech-note/search-engine/learning-kibana.md

 ## Dev Tools

-For basic usage of composing requests in `Dev Tools` see this [note](https://github.com/YuKitAs/tech-note/blob/master/search-engine/basic-usage-of-elasticsearch-and-kibana.md).
+In Kibana's console here we can iteract with Elasticsearch indices.
+For basic usage of composing requests see this [note](https://github.com/YuKitAs/tech-note/blob/master/search-engine/basic-usage-of-elasticsearch-and-kibana.md).
 Multiple requests are supported.